simeononsecurity/simeononsecurity.ch/content/writeups/hackthebox-sherlock-phantomring/index.en.md

 ## Walk Through:

 First thing, don't run it.
 It's live malware, so everything below is read-only inspection.

-### Cracking the zip

-The zip has a password on it.
-I checked what was actually inside first with `unzip -l phantomring.zip` before bothering to crack it, just so I knew what filename and size I was looking for once it was open.
-Threw it at `fcrackzip` with a wordlist and it popped quickly since the password wasn't anything exotic.

 ### Basic triage